openframeworks/ofBook/16_memory/chapter.md

-#Memory in c++#
+#Memory in C++#

 *by [Arturo Castro](http://arturocastro.net)*

-Correctly using the memory is one of the trickest parts of working with c++.
-The main difference with other languages like Java, Python and in general any language that works with a virtual machine is that in c++ we can explicitly reserve and destroy objects while in those an element called garbage collector does the work for us.
+Using memory correctly is one of the trickest parts of working with C++.
+C++ memory management differs greatly from languages like Java, Python or anything else that works with a virtual machine.
+In C++, we can explicitly reserve and destroy objects while in other languages, an element called garbage collector does the work for us.

-There's also an important difference, in c++ we have two different memory areas, the heap and the stack, if you are used to work with processing, Java or Python you'll be used to only have heap memory.
+There's also another important difference: In C++ we have two different memory areas, the heap and the stack, while in languages like Processing, Java, or Python we only have heap memory.

-We'll see later what the main differences are, but first let's see what's memory and what happens when we create variables in our program.
+We'll see later what the main differences are, but first let's see what memory is and what happens when we create variables in our program.

 ## Computer memory and variables ##

-It's helpful to understand at least at a high level how computer memory works.
+It's helpful to understand, at least at a high level, how computer memory works.

-A computer has different types of memory, in this section we are going to be talking about RAM (Random Access Memory) memory.
-The kind of memory where the computer stores the code for the programs that are executing at every moment and the data those programs are using.
+A computer has different types of memory.
+In this section we are going to be talking about RAM (Random Access Memory) memory.
+RAM is the memory where the computer stores the code for the programs that are executing at every moment and the data those programs are using.

-Your computer probably has something like 4Gb of RAM, in c++ we can access most of that memory, and to access it what we do is create variables.
+Your computer probably has something like 4Gb of RAM.
+In C++, we can access most of that memory, and we create variables in order to do so.

 For example when we create a variable like: